jlaso/MyZ80/README.md

 Please, take a look over the doc folder, I've put there things that I found related with z80.

 I hope there won't be any problem to link that kind of files to the project.
-In any case all the files linked in this doc area are property of their respectives authors, and are linked to this project in order to document it, NOT with the intention of make my the owner.
+In any case all the files linked in this doc area are property of their respective authors, and are linked to this project in order to document it, NOT with the intention of make my the owner.
 If you find some copyright documentation and you want that be removed please let me know.